mattijn/topojson/docs/example/output-types.md

 ```
 <div id="embed_output_mesh_altair"></div>

-A few more convenience options are included for Altair visualizations, such as assigning a color property for indiviual features and using geopgraphic projections.
+A few more convenience options are included for Altair visualizations, such as assigning a color property for individual features and using geographic projections.

 Per TopoJSON specification, information of individual features are stored as an nested object within `properties`.
 For example here is shown the properties of the feature at index-0: